 B) Locate the exterior cylinder assembly, see Figure #5.
-This can easily be identified by the Grandeur logo on it.
-Note: If your design requires a spin ring, place the cylinder bar (Part #4A) end of the cylinder assembly (Part #4) through the spin ring, making sure that the narrower diameter of the spin ring is closest to the key hole end of the cylinder assembly.
-Next, insert the cylinder assembly (with spin ring if required) through the deadbolt escutcheon (Part #5B) and finally add the security ring as seen in Figure #6.
+This can easily be identified by the Nostalgic logo on it.
+Note: If your design requires a spin ring, place the cylinder bar (Part #4A) end of the cylinder assembly (Part #4) through the spin ring, making sure that the narrower diameter of the spin ring is closest to the key hole end of the cylinder assembly.Next, insert the cylinder assembly (with spin ring if required) through the deadbolt escutcheon (Part #5B).